 Differences Between VoIP And A Landline Number

-A traditional phone system, also known as a landline, uses a copper wire to connect your business to the phone network.
+A traditional phone system, a landline, uses a copper wire to connect your business to the phone network.

 A VoIP phone system uses your existing internet connection to receive calls.

 Other differences include lower costs, scalability, and features that can help you be more efficient.

 Having multiple devices to make and receive calls is also a significant difference (i.e., VoIP advantage), as it gives you the flexibility to work from anywhere.